EWP Current Projects

 Northwest Forest Plan

 In 1994, the federal government adopted the Northwest Forest Plan (NWFP) following 5 years of litigation over the logging of federal forest lands that provided critical habitat for endangered species, including the Northern Spotted Owl (Strix occidentalis caurina).
 Monitoring changes in social and economic conditions across the NWFP area is a core component of the NWFP monitoring program.
-As part of this effort, EWP partnered with USDA Forest Service Region 6 and the Pacific Northwest Research Station in 2018 to conduct the NWFP 25 year social and economic monitoring.
-We conducted qualitative, case study-based monitoring work in 10 rural, forest-based communities distributed across the NWFP area.
+EWP has been contracted by the USDA Forest Service Region 6 to conduct the 25-year (in 2018) and the 30-year monitoring (now in progress).
+The goal of this monitoring is to shed light on the unique and evolving challenges and opportunities facing rural communities in the NWFP area.

 Learn more about NWFP.